Witiko/jBus/docs/architecture.md

     2. Switches to the uninitialized state for the purpose of notifying the application.
     3. Switches to the destroyed state.
     4. Stops listening for any messages in all its scopes.
-  8. When the initializing or initialized  in any scope, the node:

 ## Applications ##